IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 As mentioned earlier there are a couple of challenges in creating a comprehensive SLA compliance ratio.

-To significantly contribute to the achievement of business goals, organizations should ensure that outlined SLA metrics are thoroughly aligned with the end-user experience and the IT service performance.
+To significantly contribute to business goals, organizations must thoroughly align SLA metrics with the end-user experience and IT service performance.

-However, when the SLA compliance ratio is calculated, both the incident responses can be considered equally effective.
+However, when calculating the SLA compliance ratio, both incident responses are treated as equally effective.

 This shows that relying on the SLA compliance ratio may not always offer a comprehensive picture of how effectively the service provider resolves identified service issues.